-At 13 years old I was extremely proud of my Sailor Moon Doll collection and the fact that I had just read my first manga series.
+At 13 years old I was extremely proud of my Sailor Moon Doll collection, and that I had just read my first manga series.
 Over the next few years my fascination for Japan and its culture escalated.
 Yes, I was the “strange” girl who had more of a desire to buy a rice ball from a Japanese convenience store than drink a coffee at a beautiful French Cafe.
 When I was at university I joined the Dance Dance Revolution Club in order to practice my skills so I could one day show them off at an arcade in Japan.
 By the way, that totally happened on this trip when I was at Taito Station.

 Before I left for Japan I had last minute nerves thinking: “What if it’s not anything like I dreamed it would be?
 What if anime had clouded my mind and essentially glorified the place?”
 I’m here to tell you that I would move there tomorrow if I had the chance.
 The sights, the food, the people, everything, and everyone was spectacular!
 Yes, it was busy at times and sometimes the language barrier was frustrating, but I don’t think I’ve ever visited a place that has mesmerized me as much as Japan.
 I will admit, I only got to explore Tokyo on my ten-day adventure, but during that time-frame I was able to experience places that were so fantastic, my husband and I want to return to Japan as soon as possible!